drduh/macOS-Security-and-Privacy-Guide/README.md

 When it's finished, stop the Apache Web server on the host Mac by pressing `Control` `C` at the `sudo httpd -X` window and remove the image copy with `sudo rm /Library/WebServer/Documents/sierra.dmg`

-In the guest vm, select *Startup Disk* from the menubar top-left, select the hard drive and restart.
-You may wish to disable the Network Adapter in VMware to configure the guest vm initially.
+In the guest VM, select *Startup Disk* from the menubar top-left, select the hard drive and restart.
+You may wish to disable the Network Adapter in VMware to configure the guest VM initially.

-Take and Restore from saved guest vm snapshots before and after attempting risky browsing, for example, or use a guest vm to install and operate questionable software.
+Take and Restore from saved guest VM snapshots before and after attempting risky browsing, for example, or use a guest VM to install and operate questionable software.

 ## First boot